Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Stochastic Diffusion for Time Series Forecasting

 where, $\hat{\vmu}_{\theta}(\cdot), \hat{\vdelta}_{\theta}(\cdot)$ are functions that simulate the parameters of prior distribution, and can be approximated by neural networks. $h_t$ are the hidden states of the neural network $\vf_{\theta}$ which is used to model the time series data.

-We follow the common setting to use an \textit{RNN} to model the temporal dynamics.
-Specifically, we use \textit{Long Short Term Memory Networks (LSTM)} as the time series modelling backbone.
+We use \textit{Long Short Term Memory Networks (LSTM)} as the time series modeling backbone.
 Hence, $\vf_{\theta}$ in \eqref{prior} is \textit{LSTM} and each $h_t$ is the hidden state of it.
-The \textit{Prior Encoder} includes both $\hat{\vmu}_{\theta}(\cdot), \hat{\vdelta}_{\theta}(\cdot)$ that learn the distribution parameter and a Fully Connected Network (FCN) that projects the sampled random variable into $\vz_t$ for the purpose of optimization.
+The \textit{Prior Encoder} includes both $\hat{\vmu}_{\theta}(\cdot), \hat{\vdelta}_{\theta}(\cdot)$ that learn the distribution parameter and a \textit{Fully Connected Network (FCN)} that projects the sampled random variable into $\vz_t$ for the purpose of optimization.

-With \eqref{prior}, the prior distribution at each time-step can be learnt by the model rather than fixed as a standard Gaussian Distribution.
-The latent variables sampled from these prior distributions only compress the information of each time step, which makes them able to (1) encode more informative representations, (2) better approximate the real data distributions, and subsequently, (3) benefit the time series data modelling.
+With the dynamic, data-driven prior distribution (\eqref{prior}), the latent variables sampled from them are able to (1) encode more informative representations, (2) better approximate the real data distributions, and subsequently, (3) benefit the time series data modeling.

-In addition to the prior encoder (\eqref{prior}), the model has another encoder that takes both the previous hidden unit $h_{t-1}$ and the current data $\vx_t$ (blue dash lines in Figure \ref{stochdiff}) to guide the approximation of the posterior distribution of $\vz_t$:
+The prior encoder (\eqref{prior}) establishes an initial assumption on the distribution of the latent variable $\vz_t$.
+According to Bayesian inference, the posterior distribution $p(\vz_t|\vx_{1:t}^0, \vz_{1:t-1})$ is essential to capture the relationship between the latent variables and the observed data.
+However, since the true posterior is generally intractable, we following existing work to approximate it with another encoder \cite{kingma2022autoencoding,rezende2014approximateinference}.
+This encoder, informed by the previous hidden unit $h_{t-1}$ and the current data $\vx_t$ (blue dash lines in Figure \ref{stochdiff}), guides the posterior approximation:

 Similarly, it also includes both $\vmu_{\vz,t}(\cdot), \vdelta_{\vz,t}(\cdot)$ that learn the distribution parameters and the FCN that projects the learnable $\vz_t$.